twilio/workshop/docs/sms_feedback.rst

 SMS Feedback
 ============

-We've set up a basic call in line.
+We've set up a basic call-in line.
 Let's say we want to keep the dialogue going with our callers a little more.
 We are going to send an SMS to callers after they get off the line.